Sotatek-TriLe/sotatek-setel-trile/README.md

 1. Install mongo service.
-(At this step, remember your PORT number)
+(Config your mongo to listen at port 27017)
 2. CD into backend, install and run Product-App, Order-App, Payment-App respectively.
 3. CD into frontend, install and run front end.
 Use case: